Pilgrimage Church of St John of Nepomuk in Zelena Hora

 Even the church itself takes the shape of a five-pointed star!
 The stars are also a recurring motif, popping up on walls, windows, ceilings, doorframes, and more.
 Decoration both inside and out is fairly minimal, but it’s the architecture here that’s the real star.
 All in all it’s a fascinating spot with a uniquely Czech history, and well worth adding to your itinerary in Bohemia!

-Hi, I'm Amy Trumpeter and I have over 25 years of travel experience.
+Hi, I'm Amy and I have over 25 years of travel experience.
 I love seeking out temples, Churches and other religious and historical buildings.
-I write mainly about Asia, Europe and North Africa.
 My BA (Religions and Theology) and MA (South Asian Studies) were gained from the University of Manchester.
+When I'm not blogging about Europe, Asia and the Middle East you will find me at home in Liverpool with my husband and Blake the Patterdale terrier!
 Come and join me on my templeseeking journey around the world!